glennlaursen/vdm-plantuml-plugin/README.md

 The attribute stereotype is used to differentiate between types, values and instance variables.
 If no stereotype is used, the attribute is considered an instance variable.

 ### Operation Definition:
+UML operations occur when translating VDM operations or functions to UML.

 ```
 Syntax: operation definition = [visibility] identifier ‘(’ [type] ‘)’ ‘:’ type' [operation stereotype]